Ashok0/EnderalVREssentials/README.md

 * C:\ (Your Game Folder)\mods\Enderal VR - Patch\EnderalVRpatch.ini

 ## Included Mods (Skyrim VR Installation Folder)
-[SKSE VR v2.0.12](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.
+[**SKSE VR v2.0.12**](https://skse.silverlock.org): A tool used by many Skyrim mods that expands scripting capabilities and adds additional functionality to the game.

-[EngineFixesVR v1.20](https://github.com/rollingrock/EngineFixesVR/releases): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.
+[**EngineFixesVR v1.20**](https://github.com/rollingrock/EngineFixesVR/releases): SKSEVR plugin to fix various issues with the Skyrim Special Edition engine.

-[Binaural 3D Surround Sound for SKYRIM VR v2.3.01](https://www.nexusmods.com/skyrimspecialedition/mods/26916?tab=files): This mod uses algorithms that can simulate HRTF, allowing for full 3D surround sound with just a normal pair of earphones or headphones.
+[**Binaural 3D Surround Sound for SKYRIM VR v2.3.01**](https://www.nexusmods.com/skyrimspecialedition/mods/26916?tab=files): This mod uses algorithms that can simulate HRTF, allowing for full 3D surround sound with just a normal pair of earphones or headphones.
 For 1st person use.

-[The Sharper Eye v1.0](https://www.nexusmods.com/skyrimspecialedition/mods/46999/?tab=files): Get rid of the blur and grey mist in your headset which are clouding your vision.
+[**The Sharper Eye v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/46999/?tab=files): Get rid of the blur and grey mist in your headset which are clouding your vision.
 This VR-enabled ReShade build and preset provide the most performance-friendly sharpening filter for Skyrim VR bundled with a subtle touch of contrast, brightness and saturation.
 All configurable to your liking.

-[xSHADOWMANx's DLL Loader v1.0.0.4](https://www.nexusmods.com/skyrimspecialedition/mods/3619?tab=files): DLL Loader for Dragonborn Speaks Naturally.
+[**xSHADOWMANx's DLL Loader v1.0.0.4**](https://www.nexusmods.com/skyrimspecialedition/mods/3619?tab=files): DLL Loader for Dragonborn Speaks Naturally.

 ## Included Mods (Mod Organizer 2)